 For a few decades now, lasers have been used to resurface wrinkles on the face and body.
 Currently, the state of the art technology is Fractional Skin Resurfacing.
-Although several copy-cat technologies exist, The Fraxel Restore and Fraxel Repair Lasers are the gold standard in safety and efficacy.

 There is no best treatment for wrinkles.
 Depending on the patient, the area and severity of the wrinkle, one or a combination of treatments would be preferable.
 A consultation with Dr Frank would help determine which treatment options are best for you